 HDD – HDD stands for Hard Disk Drive, which is a type of storage device that uses spinning disks to read and write data.
 It consists of one or more rotating disks coated with magnetic material, which are read and written to by a mechanical arm with a read/write head.
 HDDs have been the primary storage device in computers for many years but are being increasingly replaced by faster and more durable Solid State Drives (SSDs).

-Hi-fi audio – short for high-fidelity audio, refers to the reproduction of sound with high accuracy and minimal distortion, typically used to describe high-quality audio equipment and recordings.
+Hi-fi – short for high-fidelity audio, refers to the reproduction of sound with high accuracy and minimal distortion, typically used to describe high-quality audio equipment and recordings.

 Hi-hat – a pair of cymbals that are played with a foot pedal in drum sets, often used to provide a rhythmic “chick” sound.